chingchenms/llvm/docs/Coroutines.rst

 LLVM coroutines are functions that have one or more `suspend points`_.
 When a suspend point is reached, the execution of a coroutine is suspended.
 A suspended coroutine can be resumed to continue execution from the last suspend point or be destroyed.

-In the following example function `f` returns a handle to a suspended coroutine (**coroutine handle**) that can be passed to `coro.resume`_ and `coro.destroy`_ intrinsics to resume and destroy the coroutine respectively.
+..
+In the following example function `f` returns
+    a handle to a suspended coroutine (**coroutine handle**) that can be passed to `coro.resume`_ and `coro.destroy`_ intrinsics to resume and destroy the coroutine respectively.

-In the following example, function `f` (which may or may not be a coroutine itself) returns a coroutine handle that is used by `main` to resume the coroutine twice and then destroy it:
+In the following example, function `f` (which may or may not be a coroutine itself) returns a handle to a suspended coroutine (**coroutine handle**) that is used by `main` to resume the coroutine twice and then destroy it:

 .. code-block:: llvm